bpmconsultag/CUPS-PrintNode/README.md

 A5_Duplex: Override option: Duplex for A5

+A5_Printer: Alternative queue for A5 Prints (Will be used always if the document is A5)

 Duplex: Override option: Duplex globally (If set together with A5_Duplex, A5_Duplex will be prefered for A5 prints because it is more specific)

 ## Additional Information